 The method for treating folliculitis will depend on your follicular type.
 Luckily mild folliculitis will usually heal itself at home within two weeks.
 Some ways to encourage this healing can be:

 - Avoid scratching any bumps

 - Avoid shaving any bumps

-- Apply a warm compress to the area to soothe the inflamation
+- Apply a warm compress to the area to soothe the inflammation.

-- Consider using a medicated shampoo if the affected area is in the scalp, around your beard or in the hairline
+- Consider using a medicated shampoo if the affected area is on the scalp, around your beard, or in the hairline.

 - Your folliculitis may require a prescription from your doctor.
-If your inflammation does not improve or gets worse, contact your healthcare professional.
+If your inflammation does not improve or worsens, contact your healthcare professional.

 - In some extreme cases, laser hair removal is an option as it destroys the hair follicle.

-Your Online Doctors gives you access to a medical doctor 24 hours a day, seven days a week.
-Simply download our free app to be automatically connected to one of our doctors at the touch of a button.
+Your Online Doctors give you access to a medical doctor 24 hours a day, seven days a week.
+Download our free app to automatically connect to one of our doctors at the touch of a button.

 Make taking care of your most prized possession-your health- easy by downloading our app today.
-Put the power of great healthcare in your own hands.
+Put the power of excellent healthcare in your own hands.